 The Gospel Standard has been published monthly continuously since August 1835.
 It is essentially a spiritual magazine carrying articles, letters and poetry on scriptural subjects and does not venture into news or politics.
 It also includes book reviews and obituaries of godly men and women associated with the chapels which subscribe to the same beliefs.
 These beliefs were formulated as the Gospel Standard Articles of Faith in the 1870s when the Gospel Standard charitable societies, which now own the magazine, were formed.
 Some of these Articles of Faith are taken from those of the Westminster Assembly of Divines and the historical Baptist Confessions of 1646 and 1689, and subsequently revised by Dr. J. Gill.
 These were then amended by Mr. W. Gadsby, Mr. J. M’Kenzie and Mr. J. C. Philpot, and later added to, and eventually approved for use by the Gospel Standard Societies.

 In addition to the main body of the magazine (usually 32 pages these days) there is a 'wrapper', normally between 8 and 16 pages, which includes advertisements of the services and ministers officiating in Gospel Standard chapels, plus other advertisements for books, etc. Perhaps unusually for today, the magazine rarely has any pictures and is still produced in black and white.
-The magazine was edited by Mr. B. A. Ramsbottom, pastor of Bethel Chapel, Luton, from 1971 until the end of 2015.
-The current editor is Mr. T. J. Rosier, pastor of Priory Chapel, Maidstone, Kent.
+The magazine was edited by Mr. B. A. Ramsbottom, pastor of Bethel Chapel, Luton, from 1971 until the end of 2015 and Mr. T. J. Rosier, pastor of Priory Chapel, Maidstone, Kent from January 2016 to the end of July 2020.
+Mr. S. P. Rosier is currently the interim editor.
 Copies of all issues from 2004 till the latest complete year can be downloaded from the Downloads page.